helium/oracles/mobile_packet_verifier/README.md

 amount of data credits from the payer and issues validated data transfer sessions so that the mobile verifier may reward the hotspots.

-The mobile packet verifier assumes that all payers have sufficient balance.
+The mobile packet verifier does not check the balance of the payer and write out invalid data transfer sessions if it fails to debit the balance.
+The assumption is that payers will always have data credits to pay.
+If they do not, the mobile packet verifier will error out, and will fail to write out validated data transfer sessions for rewards.

 ## S3 Inputs